 The UO Case Management Team provides case management support and contact tracing for the UO community.
 To adapt to the current surge, the UO Case Management Team is modifying operations and contact tracing will be limited.
 UO students and staff can continue to access COVID-19 support through the UO Case Management Team by contacting the Corona Corps and Human Resources.

 What You Need to Know

 For Students and Employees: Students and employees who test positive or think they have been exposed to COVID-19 are encouraged to review the COVID-19 exposure scenarios and guidance webpage.
 Any UO student or employee who has tested positive or has been exposed to COVID-19 may contact the Corona Corps Care Team.
 The Corona Corps is available with resources, support, and guidance.

 For Students: If you are unable to attend class for COVID-19 related reasons, contact your instructor to make arrangements for the class.

-Employee Support: Human Resources works with employees on case management and contact tracing for work-related cases.
-Employees are expected to let HR know if they test positive through the case and contact form.
+Employee Support: Human Resources (HR) works with employees on case management and contact tracing for work-related cases.
+Employees are expected to let HR know if they test positive through the Employee case form.
 There may be employee-specific resources available.
 Workplace contact tracing is critical to helping reduce the spread of COVID-19.
 Employees will be notified accordingly in exposed to a work-related case.

 The UO Case Management Team receives information about positive cases from several sources including: Monitoring and Assessment Program (MAP), University Health Services, employee supervisors, athletics, the case and contact form, and Lane County Public Health.

 The UO Case Management Team has developed extensive protocols for isolation, facilities cleaning, accommodation, and notifications.